[Democracy Watch Logo] Favour traders

 (position established July 2008 replacing Registrar of Lobbyists)

 The Commissioner of Lobbying position was established in July 2008 when the federal Conservatives finally implemented the new Lobbying Act (18 months after the Act was passed by Parliament).
-Unlike the lapdog Registrar of Lobbyists Michael Nelson (who retired in July 2008), and the lapdog Ethics Counsellor Howard Wilson, the Commissioner is an Officer of Parliament with a fixed term of office of seven years and control over their staff and more control over their budget (and therefore more independence from federal Cabinet ministers).
-The Commissioner took over from the Registrar as the administrator of the federal Lobbyist Registration Act and the enforcer of the federal Lobbyists' Code of Conduct.
-As the documents set out below detail, Democracy Watch continued its November 2006 court challenge of a ruling by the Registrar past July 2008, and the final court ruling will apply to the Commissioner (NOTE: As of March 10, 2009, the Commissioner had still not been appointed, and former Deputy Registrar of Lobbyists Karen Shepherd continued to serve as Interim Commissioner).
+Unlike the lapdog Registrar of Lobbyists Michael Nelson (who retired in July 2008), and the lapdog Ethics Counsellor Howard Wilson, Commissioner Shepherd (who was the former Deputy Registrar of Lobbyists) is an Officer of Parliament with a fixed term of office of seven years and control over her staff and more control over her budget (and therefore more independence from federal Cabinet ministers).
+The Commissioner took over from the Registrar as the front-line enforcer of the federal Lobbyist Registration Act (serious allegations of violations are referred to the RCMP and Crown prosecutors), and sole enforcer of the federal Lobbyists' Code of Conduct.
+As the documents set out below detail, Democracy Watch's November 2006 court challenge of a ruling by the Registrar past July 2008 resulted in a March 2009 ruling requiring the Commissioner to raise lobbyist ethics standards.
+However, Commissioner Shepherd has still not ruled on Democracy Watch's five outstanding complaints.

 (in reverse chronological order)